sasamil/parsing-arithmetic-expression/README.md

 in the case of building AST tree: <i>ast = operator_node(ast(left_subexpression), ast(right_subexpression))</i><br/>
 etc.

-c) If no operator has been found, we are going to make next try with the operators of the next (higher) precedence level.
+c) If no <i>free operator</i> has been found, we are going to make next try with the operators of the next (higher) precedence level.

-d) If no free operator has been found, it just means that the entire expression is enclosed within the redundant parentheses (e.g. (x+y-z) ).
+d) If we passed all the precedence levels and no <i>free operator</i> has been found, it just means that the entire expression is enclosed within the redundant parentheses (e.g. (x+y-z) ).
 In that case, parentheses should be just trimmed on both ends and we can go on with a) again.